AccelByte/accelbyte-unreal-sdk-plugin/docs/functions.md

 * #### UpgradeHeadlessAccount

     This function will upgrade user's headless account.
 Headless account is an account that doesn't have an email-password.
-If the user login with device/platform and they can't login with email-password, their account is considered as headless account.
-It requires **Email** and **Password** as parameters.
+If user logs in with a device/platform and they cannot login with email-and-password, their account is considered as a headless account.
+Therefore, the function requests user’s **Email** and **Password** for parameters.
 It will return [default](../callback/#fdefaultcompletedelegate) callback.
     <!--language lang-cpp -->

         void JusticeIdentity::UpgradeHeadlessAccount(FString Email, FString Password, FDefaultCompleteDelegate OnComplete){}